offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    See compilation section.
    ```

  * `{bm} linker/(linker|executable)/i` - A tool that takes multiple object files to produce an executable.
-Linkers are are also responsible for finding libraries used by the program and integrating them into the executable.
+Linkers are also responsible for finding libraries used by the program and integrating them into the executable.

    ```{note}
    See compilation section.